luzsociedadco-lgtm/lazostech/README.md

 Contributions are welcome from developers, researchers, and organizations interested in decentralized governance and environmental impact systems.

-Please review `CONTRIBUTING.md` for guidelines.
+Please review `CONTRIBUTING.md`.

 ---

 # Security

-Security considerations and vulnerability reporting procedures are documented in `SECURITY.md`.
+Security procedures and vulnerability reporting are documented in `SECURITY.md`.

 ---